citp/privacy-policy-historical/c/ce/cel/celebarazzi.com.md

-> *The following text is extracted and transformed from the celebarazzi.com privacy policy that was archived on 2006-06-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060619054751id_/http%3A//www.celebarazzi.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the celebarazzi.com privacy policy that was archived on 2007-06-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070607153022id_/http%3A//www.celebarazzi.com/privacy.html) for the most accurate reproduction.*

 # Privacy Policy

 Privacy Policy Statement

-This website (the "Site") is owned by Lucina S.L., Spain
+This website (the "Site") is owned by Ezpaynet Ltd.

-We can be reached via e-mail at [cs@opsbilling.com](mailto:cs@opsbilling.com)
+We can be reached via e-mail at [support@pisosupport.com](mailto:support@pisosupport.com)

 This Privacy Policy Statement sets forth the policies and practices with respect to information or data gathered regarding subscriber and members of this Site.
 This is an adult Site that expressly and strictly limits its membership to adults.
 All persons under the age of 18 are strictly prohibited from accessing or viewing the contents of this Site.